Code-Institute-Submissions/self-isolation-watch/README.md

 ### solution:
 * Adding a filter on the symptoms list within the app.py file and making the jinja code more formatted and clearer.

-## - Refresh causing null data input
+## Refresh causing null data input

 * Everytime I was refreshing the page and logged in, a new input which was blank was being added to my mongo db.
 It was then also showing up on my page, as I was displaying all mongo.db entries.

-* tried to add an if statement syaing on form submit, only submit if its filled out correctly, but because my form is a dictionary this function doesnt work!
+* Tried to add an 'if' statement stating that 'on form submit', only submit if its filled out correctly, but because my form is a dictionary this function doesnt work!

-* added an if else statement to state that the post method means that the form should be be inserted and the get mehtod means that the current symptoms should simply display:
+* Added an 'if else' statement to state that the 'POST' method means that the form should be be inserted and the 'GET' method means that the current symptoms should simply display:
 ```
 @app.route("/add_symptom", methods=["GET", "POST"])
 def add_symptom():